Nexoral/ContainDB/README.md

 - Struggling with complex Docker commands for simple database tasks
 - Managing database persistence, networking, and tools separately
 - Lack of a unified interface for different database systems
+- **MongoDB "Core Dumped" errors on Debian-based systems** that are nearly impossible for beginners to troubleshoot

+This last point was a major motivation for creating ContainDB.
+As a developer working on Debian-based systems, I repeatedly encountered the dreaded "Core Dumped" error when trying to install MongoDB natively.
+After spending countless hours troubleshooting compatibility issues, library dependencies, and system configurations, I realized there needed to be a better way.

 ContainDB was born out of these pain points.
 I wanted a simple CLI tool that could handle all database container operations with minimal effort, allowing me to focus on actual development rather than environment setup.